-British special forces deployed to 19 countries since 2011 – NGO
+Details of British special forces global deployment revealed

-The UK has sent its special forces to 19 countries since 2011, according to a report by Action on Armed Violence (AOAV).
-These British operatives trained foreign militants, carried out assassinations, and reportedly fought alongside child soldiers.
+The UK has sent its special forces to 19 countries since 2011, according to a report by Action on Armed Violence (AOAV), a London-based charity that conducts research on global armed violence.
+The deployed British operatives trained foreign militants, carried out assassinations, and reportedly fought alongside child soldiers.

 In a report published on Tuesday, AOAV stated that British operatives have been deployed to fight or surveil hostile forces in Algeria, Cyprus, Estonia, France, Iraq, Kenya, Libya, Mali, Nigeria, Pakistan, the Philippines, Russia, Somalia, the Strait of Hormuz between Iran and Oman, Sudan, Syria, Ukraine, and Yemen.